dht/matka/README.md

 ## Update scripts

-Update the scripts in `countHits` and `reduceNoise.js`, change the `index` to the sequence of the video.
+Update the scripts in `countHits.py` and `reduceNoise.js`, change the `index` to the sequence of the video.

 ## Run the script